Vilnius Gediminas Technical University: History

 VILNIUS TECH was founded on 1 September 1956, when the Vilnius Evening Division of the Kaunas Polytechnic Institute (now Kaunas University of Technology) was established, with Jeronimas Kudaba as the first dean.
 In 1960, the division was reorganized into the KPI Vilnius Evening Faculty.
 Aleksandras Čyras was named the Dean of the Faculty, with 500 students.
 In 1962, the first class of graduates completed their studies.
 In 1964, the Faculty of Construction Economics was added, followed in 1968 by the Faculty of Urban Construction.

-In 1969, the division separated from the Kaunas Polytechnic institute and became the Vilnius Civil Engineering Institute (Vilniaus inžinerinis statybos institutas), or VISI, and Čyras was named the first rector.
+In 1969, the division separated from the Kaunas Polytechnic Institute and became the Vilnius Civil Engineering Institute (Vilniaus inžinerinis statybos institutas), or VISI; Čyras was named the first academic rector.
 In 1971, the Faculty of Architecture was added, and in 1987 the Faculty of Municipal Economy was established.

-After the Re-Establishment of the State of Lithuania in 1990, the Supreme Council of Lithuania decided to change the VISI into the Vilnius Technical University (VTU), with Edmundas Kazimieras Zavadskas as rector.
+After the Re-Establishment of the State of Lithuania in 1990, the Supreme Council of the Republic of Lithuania decided to change the VISI into the Vilnius Technical University (VTU), with Edmundas Kazimieras Zavadskas as rector.
 After the statute of VTU was adopted in 1991, the Supreme Council approved it on 2 July 1992.
 VTU moved more toward a Western European university structure and featured faculties of architecture, construction, engineering communications, mechanics, and electronics.

 The following year, in 1993, VTU established the Aviation Institute and two more faculties, one in business management and one in fundamental sciences, along with the Faculty of Transport Engineering the following year.

-On 22 August 1996, the Lithuanian Government awarded the name of Gediminas, a 14th-century Grand Duke of Lithuania, to VTU, and the university became known as Vilnius Gediminas Technical University.
+On 22 August 1996, the Lithuanian Government awarded the honorary of the 14th-century Grand Duke of Lithuania Gediminas's name to VTU, and the university became known as Vilnius Gediminas Technical University.

 Romualdas Ginevičius was elected rector by the VILNIUS TECH Senate in 2002.
 With the 2009 Law on Higher Education and Research, the Seimas of the Lithuanian Republic ordered all state-funded universities to reorganize into nonprofit organizations (Viešosios įstaigos) tasked with working in the public interest by 2011.
 VILNIUS TECH met this requirement in 2011.

 Campus

-The main administration building of VILNIUS TECH in the Saulėtekis neighborhood of Vilnius.
+The building of VILNIUS TECH Faculties of Civil Engineering and Business Management in the Saulėtekis neighborhood of Vilnius.

 The VILNIUS TECH campus is spread across Vilnius, with the main buildings in the wooded Saulėtekis neighborhood of the Antakalnis eldership, not far from many of Vilnius University's faculties as well as Mykolas Romeris University and the European Humanities University.
 The future plans of the university involve expanding the Saulėtekis campus.